Workers' Comp Insurance for HVAC Technicians: A Comprehensive Guide

 Chemicals

-Chemicals – Chemical exposure can lead to a range of health problems, including the respiratory system, eyes, skin, and more.
+Chemicals – Exposure to caustic chemicals can lead to a range of health problems to the respiratory system, eyes, skin, and more.

 Handling substances like freon requires strict adherence to safety protocols, including proper storage, handling by qualified personnel, and risk management procedures to mitigate potential dangers.